I love a 'before and after'. I love the big ones. I love the small ones.

 - As a side dish, it looks great and that counts - particularly with more reluctant eaters.

-- Any leftovers will form the base for my lunch the next day.
+- Any leftover stir fry vegetables will form the base for my lunch the next day.
 Leftover steamed vegetables just don't do it in the same way.